Midair collision kills 67 people in the deadliest US air disaster in almost a quarter century

 “We are now at the point where we are switching from a rescue operation to a recovery operation,” said John Donnelly, the fire chief in the nation’s capital.

+The crash occurred before 9 p.m. in some of the most tightly controlled and monitored airspace in the world, just over 3 miles (about 4.8 kilometers) south of the White House and the Capitol.

-Air crash investigations can take months, and federal investigators told reporters they would not speculate on what caused the collision.
+Air crash investigations can take months, and federal investigators told reporters they would not speculate on the cause.

-The flight data recorders, for example, were still underwater, National Transportation Safety Board chairman Jennifer Homendy said.
+National Transportation Safety Board investigators recovered the cockpit voice recorder and the flight data recorder from the Bombardier CRJ700 airplane, agency spokesperson Peter Knudson said.
+They were at the agency’s labs for evaluation.

-The plane was found upside-down in three sections in waist-deep water, and first responders were searching an area of the Potomac as far south as the Woodrow Wilson Bridge, roughly 3 miles (4.8 kilometers) south of the airport, Donnelly said.
+The plane was found upside-down in three sections in waist-deep water, and first responders were searching miles of the Potomac, Donnelly said.
 The helicopter wreckage was also found.
 Images from the river showed boats around the partly submerged wing and the mangled wreckage of the plane’s fuselage.

+American Airlines CEO Robert Isom said the plane was making a normal approach when “the military aircraft came into the path” of the jet.

+One air traffic controller was responsible for coordinating helicopter traffic and arriving and departing planes when the collision happened, according to a report by the Federal Aviation Administration that was obtained by The Associated Press.
+Those duties are often divided between two people, but the airport typically combines the roles at 9:30 p.m, once traffic begins to slow down.
+On Wednesday the tower supervisor directed that they be combined earlier.

+“The position configuration was not normal for the time of day and volume of traffic,” the report said.
+A person familiar with the matter, however, said the tower staffing that night was at a normal level.

+The Federal Aviation Administration has long struggled with a shortage of air traffic controllers.

-Officials said flight conditions were clear as the jet arrived from Wichita, Kansas.
+Officials said flight conditions were clear as the jet arrived from Wichita, Kansas, carrying, among others, a group of elite young figure skaters, their parents and coaches, and four union steamfitters from the Washington area.

-A top Army aviation official said the Black Hawk crew was “very experienced” and familiar with the congested flying that occurs daily around Washington.
+A top Army aviation official said the crew of the helicopter, a Black Hawk, was “very experienced” and familiar with the congested flying that occurs daily around the city.

 “Both pilots had flown this specific route before, at night.
 This wasn’t something new to either one of them,” said Jonathan Koziol, chief of staff for Army aviation.

-The helicopter’s maximum allowed altitude at the time of the crash was 200 feet above ground, Koziol said.
-It was not immediately clear whether the helicopter exceeded that limit, but Defense Secretary Pete Hegseth said that altitude seemed to be a factor in the collision.
+The helicopter’s maximum allowed altitude at the time was 200 feet (about 60 meters), Koziol said.
+It was not immediately clear whether it exceeded that limit, but Defense Secretary Pete Hegseth said altitude seemed to be a factor in the collision.

 Koziol said investigators need to analyze the flight data before making conclusions about altitude.

-Trump opened the White House news conference after the crash with a moment of silence honoring the victims, calling it an “hour of anguish” for the country.
+Trump opened the news conference with a moment of silence honoring the crash victims, calling it an “hour of anguish” for the country.

 But he spent most of his time casting political blame, lashing out at former President Joe Biden’s administration and diversity efforts at the Federal Aviation Administration, saying they had led to slipping standards — even as he acknowledged that the cause of the crash was unknown.

 Without evidence, Trump blamed air traffic controllers, the helicopter pilots and Democratic policies at federal agencies.
-He claimed the FAA was “actively recruiting workers who suffer severe intellectual disabilities, psychiatric problems, and other mental and physical conditions under a diversity and inclusion hiring initiative.”
+He claimed that the FAA was “actively recruiting workers who suffer severe intellectual disabilities, psychiatric problems and other mental and physical conditions under a diversity and inclusion hiring initiative.”

-Inside Reagan National Airport, the mood was somber Thursday as stranded passengers waited for flights to resume, sidestepping camera crews and staring out the terminal’s windows at the Potomac, where recovery efforts were barely visible in the distance.
+Inside Reagan National, the mood was somber Thursday as stranded passengers waited for flights to resume, sidestepping camera crews and staring out the windows at the Potomac, where recovery efforts were barely visible in the distance.

-Aster Andemicael had been at the airport since Wednesday evening with her elderly father, who was flying to Indiana to visit family.
+Aster Andemicael had been there since the previous evening with her older adult father, who was flying to Indiana to visit relatives.
 She spent much of the long night thinking about the victims and their families.

-“I’ve been crying since yesterday,” she said, her voice cracking.
+“I’ve been crying since yesterday,” Andemicael said, her voice cracking.
 “This is devastating.”

 The deadliest plane crash since November 2001

 Wednesday’s crash was the deadliest in the U.S. since Nov.
-12, 2001, when an American Airlines flight crashed into a residential area of Belle Harbor, New York, just after takeoff from Kennedy Airport, killing all 260 people aboard.
+12, 2001, when an American Airlines flight slammed into a residential area of Belle Harbor, New York, just after takeoff from Kennedy Airport, killing all 260 people aboard and five people on the ground.

 The last major fatal crash involving a U.S. commercial airline occurred in 2009 near Buffalo, New York.
 Everyone aboard the Bombardier DHC-8 propeller plane was killed, along with one person on the ground, bringing the total death toll to 50.

-Experts often highlight that plane travel is overwhelmingly safe.
+Experts often highlight that plane travel is overwhelmingly safe, however.
 The National Safety Council estimates that Americans have a 1-in-93 chance of dying in a motor vehicle crash, while deaths on airplanes are too rare to calculate the odds.
 Figures from the Department of Transportation tell a similar story.

-Passengers on Wednesday’s flight included a group of figure skaters, their coaches and family members who were returning from a development camp that followed the U.S. Figure Skating Championships in Wichita.
+But the airspace around Reagan National can challenge even the most experienced pilots no matter how ideal the conditions.
+They must navigate hundreds of other commercial planes, military aircraft and restricted areas around sensitive sites.

+Just over 24 hours before the fatal collision, a different regional jet had to go around for a second chance at landing at Reagan National after it was advised about a military helicopter nearby, according to flight tracking sites and control logs.
+It landed safely minutes later.

 Tragedy stuns Wichita

-The crash devastated Wichita, the Kansas city that prides itself on being in America’s heartland.
-It hosted the figure skating championships this year for the first time.
+The crash devastated the Kansas city, which prides itself on being in America’s heartland.
+Wichita hosted the U.S. Figure Skating Championships this year for the first time, along with training camps for top young skaters.

-After the crash, several hundred people gathered in the city council chambers for a prayer vigil led by Mayor Lily Wu and religious leaders.
+Several hundred people gathered in the city council chambers for a prayer vigil.

-Carla Lee, a retired Wichita State University nursing professor, brought a vase of red roses.
-She is set to go to Washington next week for a conference, taking the same flight.
+“We will get through this, but the only way we will get through this is together,” said the Rev. Pamela Hughes Mason of St. Paul AME Church.

 Collision happened in tightly controlled airspace